Nik Storonsky: Criticism

-Former employees and media reports described tensions between the company's leadership and compliance staff, alleging that Storonskiy sometimes prioritised product speed and user experience over regulatory caution.
-In 2016, a whistleblower complaint to the UK Financial Conduct Authority claimed deficiencies in anti-money-laundering and sanctions controls and suggested that Storonskiy had tolerated these shortcomings.
-Revolut later stated that the issues were addressed in coordination with regulators and denied that its CEO ignored compliance advice.
+Former employees and media reports have described tensions between Revolut's leadership and its compliance staff.
+A 2016 whistleblower complaint to the UK Financial Conduct Authority raised concerns about weaknesses in the company's anti-money-laundering and sanctions controls.
+Revolut later stated that the issues had been addressed in coordination with the relevant regulators.

-Storonskiy's management style during Revolut's rapid growth has also drawn criticism.
-Several reports in 2018–2019 described a demanding, high-pressure work environment marked by long hours and ambitious targets.
+Storonsky's management style during Revolut's period of rapid growth has drawn criticism.
+Reports from 2018 and 2019 described a demanding, high-pressure work environment marked by long hours, ambitious targets and high staff turnover.
 Some former employees characterised the culture as "intense" or "aggressive".
-Storonskiy later acknowledged that the company had made mistakes and said Revolut had since improved its internal culture.
+In a 2019 report, Wired cited accounts from former employees describing unpaid work, unachievable targets, and high staff turnover during the company's rapid expansion.
+Storonsky later acknowledged that Revolut had made mistakes and stated that the company had since improved its internal culture.